EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 ---
 # D'Bookstore :cherry_blossom: :book: :sparkles:

-D'Bookstore is a digital bookstore management system designed to streamline book purchases and enhance the shopping experience.
+:cat: D'Bookstore is a digital bookstore management system designed to streamline book purchases and enhance the shopping experience.
 The system allows users to:

 * :bookmark_tabs: Browse book categories, including physical books and eBooks.